Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

     The name of the series.

-    The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information
+    The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information.

 - #### SortName